-- k.
-Students will watch 2-3 videos to help them learn more about the culture and history of the two countries using: - "Rick Steves' The Holy Land: Israelis and Palestinians Today" - "Conflict in Israel and Palestine through 2015: Crash Course World History" - o "The Entire Israeli-Palestine Conflict Explained | Secret Wars Uncovered | War Stories" - "Promises"

-They can summarize, paraphrase, or retell the main ideas of the movie, documentary.
+- a.
+Students will watch 2-3 videos to help them learn more about the culture and history of the two countries using: - "Rick Steves' The Holy Land: Israelis and Palestinians Today" - "Conflict in Israel and Palestine through 2015: Crash Course World History" - "The Entire Israeli-Palestine Conflict Explained | Secret Wars Uncovered | War Stories" - o "Promises" - They can summarize, paraphrase, or retell the main ideas of the movie, documentary.
 They can respond to the who, what, when, where.
 Then, the how and why.
 They can also talk about what they wonder about.
 They can analyze more aspects of the videos by focusing on an idea, word meaning, talk about something confusing, or complete a reflection on what they realized after watching those 2-3 videos.
 They can predict what is going to happen in the future.

+Part II: Palestine-Israel-summary, paraphrase main points about culture and history
-- I. The same activity, or a little different, will focus on the following videos/podcasts:

-"Why Choosing the Right Historical Approach to the Israeli-Palestinian Conflict Matters"
+- The same activity, or a little different will focus on the following videos/podcasts: - "Why Choosing the Right Historical Approach to the Israeli-Palestinian Conflict Matters" - "The "These Last Awful Days Through the Eyes of a Palestinian" Edition The Promised Podcast" - "My Israel And Palestine, Explained"

-"The "These Last Awful Days Through the Eyes of a Palestinian" Edition The Promised Podcast"
+The "These Last Awful Days Through the Eyes of a Palestinian" Edition

+The Promised Podcast